Frank Parker Stockbridge: Life and career

-In 1908 Stockbridge left New York for Ohio where he joined the staff of the The Cincinnati Times-Star as the paper's politics editor; a post he held until March 1911 when he left to join Walter Hines Page as co-leaders of the publicity campaign to nominate Woodrow Wilson as the president of the United States.
+In 1908 Stockbridge left New York for Ohio where he joined the staff of The Cincinnati Times-Star as the paper's politics editor; a post he held until March 1911 when he left to join Walter Hines Page as co-leaders of the publicity campaign to nominate Woodrow Wilson as the president of the United States.
 That campaign was successful; with Wilson securing the nomination with the 46th ballot at the 1912 Democratic National Convention.
 After this win, Stockbridge worked as editor of Town Development.

 Stockbridge relocated to Chicago where he worked as the editor of Popular Mechanics magazine from 1913-1915.
 He then returned to New York when he was appointed both president and managing editor of New York Evening Mail; a position he held from 1915 to 1917.
 In 1918 he wrote about effort to secure employment for injured veterans in an article published in The New York Times.
 In his later career he worked as an editor at a variety of publications; including the magazine Old Colony, Co-operative Commonwealth, and The American Press.
 While managing editor of the latter trade magazine he was vice president of a committee organized by prominent American newspaper journalists to fight to protect the freedom of the press in the United States in 1931.

 In his later career, Stockbridge wrote a weekly syndicated newspaper column, "Today and Tomorrow", which was published by thousands of newspapers in the United States, and contributed articles to numerous magazine publications; among them Saturday Evening Post.
 He was also a "prominent member of the American Society of News Editors".